$\chi$-bounds, operations and chords: -bounding long-unichord-free graphs

 By Theorem~\ref{Pr:Q_k} and~\ref{th:MainDec}, to prove that long-unichord-free graphs have Property $Q_k$, it is enough to prove that the basic graphs from Theorem~\ref{th:MainDec} have Property $Q_k$.
 It turns out that most of these basic graphs are perfect~: chordal graphs and bipartite graphs are perfect, and the Heawood graph is bipartite.
 So, all these graphs have Property $Q_1$, and Property $Q_k$ for all $k\geq 1$ by Lemma~\ref{l:monotone}.
 So, the only problem is the Petersen graph, but it has Property $Q_7$ by Lemma~\ref{l:smallQk}.
 Hence, we have a short proof that long-unichord-free graphs have all Property $Q_7$.

 We now prove several lemmas needed to show that in fact, long-unichord-free graphs have Property~$Q_3$.
 The only problem is to handle the Petersen graph.
 We rely on the labeling of the Petersen graph represented on Figure~\ref{fig:P6}.
 We first observe that $Q_3$ is best possible: by setting $\Ki = \{c\}$ and $K^+=\{x\}$, it can be checked that the Petersen graph does not have Property $Q_2$.
-Indeed, the splitter $H$ cannot contain $y$ and $z$ that are $\Ki$-complete, so it would have to contain $a_5$, $a_6$ and also $a_1$ and $a_4$, so that $H\cup \{x\}$ contains a $C_5$.
+Indeed, the splitter $H$ cannot contain $y$ and $z$ that are $\Ki$-complete, so it would have to contain $a_5$, $a_6$ and also $a_1$ and $a_4$ (because it does not contain $x$), so that $H\cup \{x\}$ contains a $C_5$.

 \begin{lemma} The graph induced by the Petersen graph on $\{a_1, a_2, a_3, a_4, a_5, a_6, x, c\}$ has Property~$Q_2$ \end{lemma}

 \begin{proof} All the odd cycles of the graph under consideration go through $a_1$, $x$ and $a_4$, so that whatever $\Ki$ and $K^+$, one of these three vertices is neither in $K^+$ nor in the splitter obtained by taking all other vertices.
 It follows that a splitter $H$ such that $V(H) \cup K^+$ induces a perfect graph exists. \end{proof}